 - Hazardous conditions exist, such as inclement weather

 Exceeding the maximum speed limit when driving could result in being issued a ticket, as could failing to reduce speed when appropriate.
-If issued a ticket, contact a West Palm Beach speeding ticket Lawyer for assistance.
+If issued a speeding ticket, contact a West Palm Beach lawyer for assistance.

 Fines for Exceeding the Speed Limit in West Palm Beach

 Drivers who receive a citation for exceeding the speed limit anywhere in West Palm Beach would often have to pay a fine.
 The amount of the fine differs depending on how many miles per hour over the speed limit you were driving.
-The fines for speeding at different rates in West Palm Beach are as follows:
+The fines for speeding at different rates are as follows:

 - 6-9 mph over = $131 fine